-This Baileys Chocolate Cake is a dreamy, creamy dessert that combines rich chocolate cake and buttercream frosting made from Baileys Irish Cream.
+This Baileys Chocolate Cake is a dreamy, creamy dessert that combines rich chocolate cake and buttercream frosting made from Baileys Irish Cream (also yummy with easy chocolate icing).

-Serve this cake for dessert on St. Patrick's Day after a delicious dinner of Traditional Irish Shepherd's Pie, Irish Stew, or Guinness Lamb Stew with Irish Soda Bread.
+It's the perfect dessert for St. Patrick's Day after a delicious dinner of Irish Cottage Pie or Guinness Irish Lamb Stew with Irish Soda Bread without Buttermilk.

-- Infused with Baileys Irish Cream: Baileys Irish Cream adds a delicious, boozy flavor to the cake that makes it perfect for special occasions.
+- Baileys Irish Cream adds a delicious flavor to the cake, making it perfect for special occasions.

-- Homemade cake: This cake is made entirely from scratch, without any boxed cake mix or pudding, giving you complete control over the ingredients.
+- This cake is made entirely from scratch, without any boxed cake mix or pudding.

-- Stunning presentation: A layer of fluffy frosting is spread between two soft layers of moist chocolate cake before being topped off with more frosting.
+- A layer of fluffy frosting is spread between two soft layers of moist chocolate cake before being topped off with more frosting.

-- Easy to make: This foolproof recipe is surprisingly simple to make.
-Mix the wet ingredients, then the dry ingredients, combine, bake, and frost!
+- This foolproof recipe is surprisingly simple to make.

 - Flour.
 I used all-purpose flour.
 I do not recommend using whole wheat flour; it will be too heavy and dense.

 - Cocoa powder.
-You want to make sure to use unsweetened cocoa powder for this recipe.
+Use unsweetened cocoa powder for this recipe.

 - Espresso powder.
 This is my secret ingredient when making a chocolate cake.
-It adds more depth of flavor, just like in my Coffee Mousse.
+It adds more flavor, just like in my Coffee Mousse.

 - Butter.
-Use unsalted butter, and make sure it is at room temperature before using.
+Use unsalted butter at room temperature.

 - Powdered sugar is used to get light and fluffy frosting.